Chapter One

 ‘There.
 See?’ she said, pointing.
 ‘The little yellow rock.’

-At first, I didn’t know I was looking at it.
-I thought my eyes were just tired from the heat.
+I didn’t know I was looking at it at first.
+I thought I was just tired or the heat was playing tricks on my eyes.
 But it was there.
-I could see it from the bridge, a gold or yellow rock sticking out near the tracks.
+I could see it from the bridge, a gold or yellow rock sticking out between the tracks.

 ‘What is it?’ she said.